erikeldridge/erikeldridge.github.com/_posts/2014-07-08-react-drawer-nav.md

 ## Goal

-Implement an [android-style drawer nav](https://developer.android.com/design/patterns/navigation-drawer.html) and toggle visibility via a button in a header
+Implement basic mechanics for an [android-style drawer nav](https://developer.android.com/design/patterns/navigation-drawer.html) and toggle visibility via a button in a header

 ## Env